state.stage = "production-ready"_I design AI systems

 The STATE framework is how I stopped guessing and started shipping reliably.
 It's not a research paper — it's what I use on real systems in regulated environments.

-Montreal-based.
+Quebec City–based.
 Background in C#/.NET and distributed systems.
 Bilingual.
 Teaching what I learned the hard way.

-Start with the checklist.
+Start with the quiz.

 Build from there.